mhdawson/self-service-agent-blueprint/README-NEW.md

 - A fully functional AI agent system deployed
 - A working laptop refresh agent with knowledge bases and tools
 - Completed evaluation runs demonstrating agent quality
+- (Optional) Slack integration
-- (Optional) Slack integration for real-world testing
+- (Optional) ServiceNow integration for real ticket creation
 - Understanding of how to customize for your own use cases

 ### 1.6 Architecture Overview